 |1 or 2 years||3 or 4 years||5 or 6 years||7, 8 or 9 years||10 years +|

 |Up to 1%||Up to 2%||Up to 3%||Up to 4%||Up to 5%|

 Risk: This is an unsecured investment.
 It is not insured by the FDIC, nor by any governmental or private entity.
 Investments with the Community Loan Fund are not liquid assets: They cannot be redeemed or traded before maturity.
 While the Community Loan Fund has not lost any lender's funds, past performance is no guarantee of future performance.

-Benefit: Your funds are added to our approximately $75-million lending pool: The risk is shared, and an investor’s funds will not be dedicated to any single project or sector.
-Foundations appreciate that the Community Loan Fund has an unblemished record of repayment to investors – through good and bad economic times.
+Benefit: Your funds are added to our approximately $80-million lending pool: The risk is shared, and an investor’s funds will not be dedicated to any single project or sector.
+Foundations appreciate that the Community Loan Fund has an unblemished record of repayment to investors–through good and bad economic times.
 Investments in the Community Loan Fund are protected by our significant permanent capital and our excellent history of repayment from borrowers.

 Uncorrelated investment: Investments here are straightforward and are uncorrelated to traditional fixed-income instruments.
 You will earn annual interest and your principal remains whole, regardless of the ups and downs of the bond market.

-A tradition of prestigious foundations: Current lenders include the Ford Foundation, MacArthur Foundation, F. B. Heron Foundation, Calvert Foundation, the New Hampshire Charitable Foundation, the Endowment for Health, the Lantos Foundation and the Norwin S. & Elizabeth N. Bean Foundation.
+A tradition of prestigious foundations: Current investors include the Ford Foundation, MacArthur Foundation, F. B. Heron Foundation, Calvert Foundation, New Hampshire Charitable Foundation, HNH Foundation, Putnam Foundation, Endowment for Health, Lantos Foundation, Thomas W. Haas Foundation, and Norwin S. & Elizabeth N. Bean Foundation.

 In addition, we have investors from all categories, such as religious organizations, financial institutions, government and quasi-government organizations, and individuals.